Jack the Ripper

 I like to think that Warren had seen something in Bond that he did not like, perhaps something in the graffiti rang a bell, that he was suspicious of him and that when he was brought into the investigation it was done in the hope of tripping him up or to observe him.
 It's a shame that his words were given such weight, and perhaps this was the only reason he was never caught.

 Thomas Bond moved a heavy marble table and exited his bedroom via the window to fall 50ft to the ground below on 6th June 1901.
 He was obviously suffering, physically and mentally.
 He had taken morphine an hour before and is said to have been depressed, which is natural, I think, with chronic pain.
-He was lined up for an operation that would have been life-threatening in itself and he had threatened to 'blow his brains out (or jump out of the window)', which implies that he kept a gun at home in central London.
+He was lined up for an operation that would have been life-threatening in itself and he had threatened to 'blow his brains out (or jump out of the window)', which might imply that he kept a gun at home in central London.
 Dr. Hibbert was informed that Charles Hayes threatened suicide and claimed to carry a loaded revolver for the purpose.